internetfriendsforever/flatpack/README.md

 #### Props
 - `path` **string**, see [path](#path)
 - `placeholder` **string** text to show in the editor when `path` does not have data, for example when a new element is created.

+## Routing
+Routes need to be defined with a trailing slash for compatibility with S3 and CloudFront